 Dickens Fair Basics

-The Dickens Fair runs for five weekends before Christmas.
+The Dickens Fair runs for six weekends before Christmas.
 Details about the dates and hours are at the Dickens Fair website.
 Admission is charged.
 Parking is extra and paid at the venue.

 Tips for Enjoying the Dickens Fair

-The event can draw big crowds, but on a Sunday morning in early December, it was - as Goldilocks might say - just right.
-Enough people were there to make it seem festive and fun, but it wasn't so crowded that moving around was difficult.
+The event can draw big crowds, but on a Sunday morning in early December, it can be just right, with enough people to make it seem festive and fun, but not so crowded that moving around is difficult.

 - If you arrive by automobile, you'll pay to park.
 It's a short walk from the parking lot to the exhibition halls which are next to the main Cow Palace.
 If you don't want to make the walk, you can catch a shuttle that will take you to the front door.

-- However, if you arrive early enough, you may be able to find parking on the street and avoid that expense.
+- If you arrive before the fair starts, you may find parking on the street and avoid that expense.

 - You can leave the fair and re-enter if you get a hand stamp on your way out.